Colesville Road Line: 20th Century

+21st Century

+After a series of proposals in early 2004, many changes happened on the Colesville Road Line.

+Route Z2 was rerouted to serve Briggs Chaney, Good Hope, and Cape May roads instead of operating directly via New Hampshire Avenue and replacing route Z3.
+Weekday, midday, and Saturday trips only operated between Silver Spring Metro station and Colesville.
+Route Z2 would be renamed to the Colesville–Ashton Line as a result of the changes.

-After a series of proposals in early 2004, route Z6 was reincarnated in service as the Tanglewood–Westfarm Line to operate between Silver Spring station and Burtonsville Crossing Park & Ride lot via Calverton, Westfarm, and White Oak, Maryland on September 26, 2004.
+Route Z6 was also reincarnated in service as the Tanglewood–Westfarm Line, which would operate between Silver Spring station and Burtonsville Crossing Park & Ride lot via Calverton, Westfarm, and White Oak, Maryland on September 26, 2004.
 The new Z6 replaced the Glenmont–Silver Spring Line (Z1 and Z4), Colesville–Fairland Express Line (Z3 and Z5), the Calverton Express Line (Z7 and Z17), and route Z8's routing between Greencastle Park & Ride Lot and Burtonsville Park & Ride.

 Route Z6 replaced route Z4 routing between Lockwood Drive, Stewart Lane, and Old Columbia Pike through the White Oak Shopping Center and White Oak Apartments, Z1, Z4, Z5, Z7, & Z17's routing on Columbia Pike, Industrial Parkway, Tech Road, and Broadbirch Drive in Westfarm, and a portion of Z7 & Z17's routing on Calverton Boulevard in Calverton.
 Routes Z1, Z3, Z4, Z5, Z7, and Z17 were all discontinued and route Z8 was shorten to Greencastle Park & Ride Lot with all the discontinued routings combined into the new route Z6.
 Route Z6 will operate along Lockwood Drive to White Oak, then operate to Calverton via Broadbirch Drive, Calverton Boulevard, Galway Drive, and Fairland Road.
 Route Z6 will then operate along Briggs Chaney Road serving Briggs Chaney Park & Ride and #14000 Castle Boulevard.
 It will then operate along Old Columbia Pike to Burtonsville Crossing Park & Ride lot.
 The service would only operate on weekdays however.

-Also on the same day, route Z8 was shorten to operate between Silver Spring station and Greencastle Park & Ride Lot via Briggs Chaney Park & Ride Lot.
+Route Z8 was also shorten to operate between Silver Spring station and Greencastle Park & Ride Lot via Briggs Chaney Park & Ride Lot on the same.
 Service to the Burtonsville Crossing Park & Ride Lot was replaced by new Route Z6.
 The Z8 also replaced portions of the Z1, Z3, Z4, and Z5 which were all discontinued on the same day.
+Route Z9 and Z29 also replaced portions of route Z7 and Z17 between Silver Spring and Industrial Parkway.